apakhbari/CheatSheets/Logging/ELK Stack/README.md

 ## Session 8 (10 on classes)

 ## Session 9 (11 on classes)
+- All beats can be configured to send data to Kibana directly, these have

 ### AuditBeat
 - AuditBeat has a file integrity check
 - AuditBeat has two sections for multiple time fetching, for example there is a 12 h check and a 5 m check